janelawrence/db_merge_sort/README.md

 **6. Graceful degradation**
 According to the paper, it uses a threshold 0.01.
-In line x of Test.cpp, when it's the second to last pass of reading the input table, the program calculates the ratio of `number of pages left to read in the input table` to `current number of pages loaded in DRAM`.
+In line 297 to 299 of Test.cpp, when it's the second to last pass of reading the input table, the program calculates the ratio of `number of pages left to read in the input table` to `current number of pages loaded in DRAM`.
 If the ratio is smaller or equal to 0.01, the program will then perform graceful degradation in the following steps: